oapicf/pinterest-sdk/clients/go/generated/docs/OauthAccessTokenRequestCode.md

 ### NewOauthAccessTokenRequestCode

-`func NewOauthAccessTokenRequestCode(code string, redirectUri string, ) *OauthAccessTokenRequestCode`
+`func NewOauthAccessTokenRequestCode(grantType string, code string, redirectUri string, ) *OauthAccessTokenRequestCode`

 NewOauthAccessTokenRequestCode instantiates a new OauthAccessTokenRequestCode object This constructor will assign default values to properties that have it defined,